-If you're looking for SAP BI Interview Questions & Answers for Experienced & Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research SAP BI is has a market share of about 5.2%.
+If you're looking for SAP BI Interview Questions & Answers for Experienced & Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research SAP BI has a market share of about 5.2%.

 Business intelligence (BI) is a broad category of application programs and technologies for gathering, storing, analyzing, and providing access to data to help enterprise users make better business decisions.
 BI applications include the activities of decision support, query and reporting, online analytical processing (OLAP), statistical analysis, forecasting, and data mining.

 OLAP means Online Analytical Processing.
 It is a database that contains historical data and the oldest data which is used by business people.

 It comes from the data you have put in an OLTP database.
 OLTP means Online Transaction Processing.

 |Explore - SAP BI BO Interview Questions for more information|